Why Should I Use Digital Asset Management in Project Management Software?

 When to use digital asset management

 There’s no question that every business, project, and employee is under increasing pressure to become more efficient and productive.
-The pace of work is increasing every day.
+The pace of work is growing every day.

 More projects, more tasks, more goals needing to be completed by end of quarter, end of week, end of day.
 It can be dizzying for both project managers and their team members, whose time is being spread thin across multiple projects.

-Plus, increasingly distributed project teams, an overwhelming array of new technologies, and a globalized, always-on workforce make managing teams’ workloads more complex than ever before.
+Plus, increasingly distributed project teams, an overwhelming array of new technologies, and a globalized, always-on workforce make managing teams’ workloads more complex than ever.

-All of this contributes to more stress, greater turnover, project inefficiencies, and higher costs.
+All of this contributes to more stress, higher turnover, project inefficiencies, and higher costs.

 Over the last three decades, digital asset management (DAM) tools have continued to evolve to meet the needs of high-volume creators.
-With roots in media and content management, DAM has become an essential part of nearly every marketing technology stack and is a trusted system for storing, organizing, and distributing marketing assets around the world.
+With roots in media and content management, DAM has become an essential part of nearly every marketing technology stack and is a trusted system for storing, organizing, and distributing marketing assets worldwide.

-Basically, if your projects require the creation of digital assets or use a lot of them, you should be using a digital asset management system.
+If your projects require digital assets, you should be using a digital asset management system.

-As our world becomes more global and technology advances, it seems like businesses in every industry are going online.
-You can even create, authorize, and complete entire legal agreements digitally, without ever having to print a piece of paper or physically sign in front of a witness.
+As our world becomes more globalized and technology advances, it seems like businesses in every industry are going online.
+You can create, authorize, and complete entire legal agreements digitally, without ever having to print a piece of paper or physically sign in front of a witness.

 Construction projects can have digital blueprints and designs that need to be reviewed, approved, stored, and managed online.
 Marketing projects have campaign files including graphics, visuals, and ad copy.

-Almost any project results in the creation of digital files, whether they’re project reports, requirements documentation, virtual prototypes, or records of changes and client approvals.
+Almost any project results creating digital files, whether they’re project reports, requirements documentation, virtual prototypes, or records of changes and client approvals.